 Which Trend Report Form has to be used before and after Eudamed becomes fully functional?

-Trend reporting via the electronic system (Eudamed) referred to Article 92 of the MDR and Article 87 of the IVDR using the Trend Report Form will be applicable only when Eudamed becomes fully functional, and becomes mandatory 6 months after publication of the notice in the Official Journal of the European Union.
+Trend reporting via the electronic system (Eudamed) referred to Article 92 of the MDR and Article 87 of the IVDR using the Trend Report interface will be applicable only when Eudamed becomes fully functional, and becomes mandatory 6 months after publication of the notice in the Official Journal of the European Union.

-As per Article 92 (6) of the MDR and Article 87 (6) of the IVDR the trend reports shall be automatically transmitted upon receipt via the electronic system to the Competent Authorities of the Member States in which the incidents occurred.
+As per Article 92 (6) of the MDR and Article 87 (6) of the IVDR the trend reports shall be automatically transmitted upon receipt via the electronic system to the Competent Authorities of the Member States in which incidents occurred.

-It is advisable to submit the trend report also to the National Competent Authority (NCA) where the manufacturer or its authorized representative has his registered place of business.
+Eudamed will send a notification of the trend report also to the National Competent Authority (NCA) where the manufacturer, or its authorized representative, has his registered place of business.

-In the meantime, until Eudamed is fully functional, the MDR/IVDR Trend report requirements are applicable and the alternative administrative technical solutions have to be adopted as per guidance MDCG 2021-1.
+In the meantime, until Eudamed is fully functional, the MDR/IVDR Trend report requirements are applicable and the alternative administrative technical solutions have to be adopted as per guidance MDCG 2021-1 and MDCG 2022-12.
 The current Trend report form should be used and it should be sent to the national vigilance systems of Member States.

 Which are the documents related to the Trend Report when Eudamed is fully functional?

-When the manufacturer issues a Trend Report, they have to take into account 2 documents:
+When the manufacturer issues a Trend Report, he has to draw up 2 documents:

-Eudamed Trend Report Form.
-This document directly entered in Eudamed including the following information: Member states where the incidents occurred, the administrative information, description of the devices and the detected trend (background, established threshold, methodology, observation period, root cause analysis and actions to be taken or already implemented to the reduce the risks for the users/patients).
+Eudamed Trend Report interface.
+It is the Manufacturer Trend Report (MTR) form.
+The data will be directly entered in Eudamed including the following information: Member states where the incidents occurred, the administrative information, description of the devices and the detected trend (background, established threshold, methodology, observation period, and actions to be taken or already implemented to the reduce the risks for the users/patients).

 Trend Report document.
-Additional document should be added as required.
-This document is a pdf file attached to the Eudamed Trend Report Form and includes more detailed information about the affected devices, the method and description of the detected trend and its investigations and conclusions.
+The trend report document.- includes additional information about the affected devices, the methods used to detect the trend, description of the detected trend, its investigations, conclusions made and information related to the corrective and preventive actions.The trend report document should be uploaded into Eudamed on the PDF-form.
+The Trend report document is not mandatory with the initial trend report, but it is expected with the follow- up and final reports.

-As mentioned above, the Eudamed Trend Report Form (and its related helptext) will be applicable only when Eudamed becomes fully functional.
+The need for a separate Trend Report document is related to the reduced amount of information that can be introduced in the Minimum Viable Product version of Eudamed.
+As mentioned above, the Eudamed Trend Report Interface (and its related helptext) will be applicable only when Eudamed becomes fully functional.

 Can a Trend Report lead to the definition of a corrective action/preventive action?

-During the assessment of the trend report data, the manufacturer can issue a corrective action including field safety corrective action/preventive action to reduce or prevent risk for patient and user of the device.
+During the assessment of the trend report data, the manufacturer can issue a corrective action including field safety corrective action/preventive action to reduce or prevent risk for patients and users of the device.
 In this context the manufacturer should notify a Final trend report and initiate an appropriate action (e.g. FSCA, CAPA, update of labeling, training).

+As specified in the Regulation (Annex I MDR 2017/745 and IVDR 2017/746), a manufacturer in its own risk management system has to implement all actions to reduce the risk.

-If a manufacturer does not implement any action or any measures in order to reduce the risk he should provide a justification or a rationale about it to the CA. This justification must be included in the Trend report document (see Q.15).
+If a manufacturer does not implement any action or any measure in order to reduce the risk he should provide a substantiated justification or a rationale about it to the CA. This justification must be included in the Trend report interface (see Q.15).

-If the evaluating CA is not satisfied with the action taken by the manufacturer, it can require additional corrective actions as appropriate, as specified in Article 88 (2) of the MDR and Article 83 (2) of the IVDR.
+If the evaluating CA is not satisfied with the action taken by the manufacturer, it can require additional corrective actions as appropriate, according to Article 88 (2) of the MDR and Article 83 (2) of the IVDR.